Mu2e/kb-mcp/docs/guides/mcp-clients.md

 ```

 In the Inspector UI, select **HTTP transport** and configure:

 - URL: `https://your-server-url/mcp` (Cloud Run or ngrok)
-- Authentication: Use API key with Bearer token, or proxy through OAuth-enabled client
+- Authorization: Use API key with Bearer <token>, or proxy through OAuth-enabled client

 ## curl / HTTP Clients